 Curious what you should not miss on Oahu?
 Keep reading to discover the best things to do in Oahu.

-We ended up loving our hotel!
+We stayed in the Courtyard by Marriott Waikiki Beach Hotel and we loved it!
 The location was right by the beach and price was perfect!
 You can book and check out current prices here.

 1. Snorkel at Hanauma Bay